 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bowl barrow 640m south west of Coombe Cottages is a Bronze Age burial mound situated in Hampshire.
-The monument takes the form of a simple bowl-shaped earthwork, a common funerary structure of the Bronze Age period, which would have contained an inhumation or cremation burial, possibly accompanied by grave goods.
-Its survival to the present day, despite extensive subsequent land use and agricultural activity across Hampshire, contributes to the archaeological record of Bronze Age burial practices in southern England.
-The barrow is recorded in the Hampshire Historic Environment Record and has been designated as a scheduled ancient monument in recognition of its archaeological importance.
+Bowl barrow 640m south west of Coombe Cottages is a Bronze Age burial mound located in Hampshire, England.
+The monument consists of a circular earthwork characteristic of bowl barrows, a common funerary monument type constructed during the Bronze Age period.
+Such barrows typically contained inhumation or cremation burials, often accompanied by grave goods, and served as focal points within the prehistoric landscape.
+The survival of this barrow contributes to the archaeological record of Bronze Age burial practices in southern England.

 Bowl barrow 640m south west of Coombe Cottages is a scheduled monument protected by Historic England under reference 1017891.
 View the official record →

-Bowl barrow 640m south west of Coombe Cottages is a Bronze Age burial mound situated in Hampshire.
+Bowl barrow 640m south west of Coombe Cottages is a Bronze Age burial mound located in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017891.

 Bowl barrow 640m south west of Coombe Cottages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017891.